 WELLFLEET – Morning in America starts here.

 At the eastern edge of the continent, the crescent moon fades and the sky begins to lighten, revealing majestic yellow cliffs of sand overlooking a noisy, rambunctious sea.
 It is a little after 5 am.
 We live on a big, round ball.
 Here and now, I can feel it turning.
+(Editor’s Note: This is the first story that ever appeared on Cape Cod Wave)

 The air is chilly, and the wind brisk.
 Here comes the sun.
 It’s arriving here first.
 An entire nation will soon see this ritual beginning to the day.
 But they won’t see it like this, not this symphony.